delftswa2016/desosa2016/opentripplanner/chapter.md

 OpenTripPlanner uses Maven, which is a combined build and dependency management system: it fetches the external libraries that OTP uses, runs the commands to compile the OTP source code, performs tests, and deploys the executable JAR-file into the repository.

 For example as a test framework [Junit](http://mvnrepository.com/artifact/junit/junit) version 4.8.1 is used.
-This version is from december 2009, which is also the same date when OTP was released.
+This version is from December 2009, which is also the same date when OTP was released.
 This means that multiple new versions has already been released since.
 This reveals the technical debt.
 Other examples are: slf4j version 1.7.6 (February 2014), logback-classic version 1.0.13 (February 2013) and flexjson version 2.0 (2010), while newest version was released in 2014.
 This means for OTP there is a possible improvement to be done in the sphere of maintaining these aging libraries.

 **Defects** <br/>
 > A high number of open or escaped defects is an indicator of technical debt.<br/>